1. Start Rhino; maximize the Top view; type Grasshopper at the Command prompt.

 4. Insert a Number Slider into the Canvas.

-5. Double-click on the Slider component to edit its properties.
+5. Double-click on the label of the Slider component to edit its properties.

 6. Under Numeric Domain, set the “Max” value to 100.

 7. Click OK.

 8. Single-click on the Slider and copy it to the Clipboard (ctrl-C).